 If darkness causes the release of melatonin, then the opposite should be true, shouldn’t it?
 According to Mind, they don’t believe there is enough evidence to support the use of light exposure and light therapy to help get through the winter months and to help manage SAD.
 However, they don’t go so far as to dismiss the use of light exposure and light therapy.

-Kurlansik and Ibay (2012) believe differently to Mind, stating that although light exposure and light therapy have had issues with finding an acceptable placebo to conduct studies (something Westrin and Lam, 2007, also stated), several systematic reviews and meta-analyses of light therapy studies show such treatments as being effective for SAD.
+Kurlansik and Ibay (2012) believe differently from Mind, stating that although light exposure and light therapy have had issues with finding an acceptable placebo to conduct studies (something Westrin and Lam, 2007, also stated), several systematic reviews and meta-analyses of light therapy studies show such treatments as being effective for SAD.

 Personally, before the pandemic started, how easy it was for me to wake up and start functioning in the morning was always affected by when the sun rose and how much light would come in through my window.
 So in spring and summer, I’d wake up early, often at 5-6am, while in winter I’d struggled to get up before 10am.

 If we can work with people with SAD, then it could also potentially help all of us cope with the cold and dark winter months.
-This can be done by using a lightbox or having a daylight alarm clock.
+This can be done by using a light box or having a daylight alarm clock.

 Getting outside